dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Reading Meta-data from an Archive
 =================================

-Use the TarFile class to work directly with a tar archive.
+Use the :class:`TarFile` class to work directly with a tar archive.
 It supports methods for reading data about existing archives as well as modifying the archives by adding additional files.

-To read the names of the files in an existing archive, use getnames():
+To read the names of the files in an existing archive, use :func:`getnames()`:

 .. include:: tarfile_getnames.py
     :literal:
     :start-after: #end_pymotw_header

-The return value is a list of strings with the names of the archive contents:
+The return value is a list of strings with the names of the archive
+contents:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tarfile_getnames.py'))
 .. }}}
 .. {{{end}}}

-In addition to names, meta-data about the archive members is available as instances of TarInfo objects.
-Load the meta-data via getmembers() and getmember().
+In addition to names, meta-data about the archive members is available as instances of :class:`TarInfo` objects.
+Load the meta-data via :func:`getmembers()` and :func:`getmember()`.

 .. include:: tarfile_getmembers.py
     :literal: